zus2/PyTrain/README.md

 Full documentation to follow, for now see in programme comments.

-Comments welcome, particularly the asynchronous functionality - "await" should be "listen" no? await implies that the thread blocks "awaiting" a return
+Comments welcome, particularly the asynchronous functionality - "await" should be "listen" no? "await" implies that the thread blocks "awaiting" a return

 Dev blurb: